eddmann/eddmann.github.io/_posts/2018/2018-10-16-mince-pie-challenge-viewing-and-removing-mince-pies-with-amazon-dynamodb.md

       .then(r => r.Item);
 ```

-You will notice that we use the `UUID` type which was before internal to the `src/types/index.js` definition.
+You will notice that we use the `UUID` type which was previously internal to the `src/types/index.js` definition.
 This will need to be exposed for external consumption like so, `export type UUID = string;`.

 The next step is to implement the internal handler (`src/handlers/view.js`) which will be called to fetch the pie and generate the API response.